DevBigEazi/TicketCity/README.md

 The dispute resolution process includes:

-1. **Attendance-based checks**: Events with attendance rate below 70% require waiting through the flagging period
+1. **Attendance-based checks**: Events with attendance rate below 60% require waiting through the flagging period
 2. **Flag percentage threshold**: If the flagged percentage exceeds 70% of users who did not verify attendance, revenue cannot be automatically released
 3. **Manual review request**: Organizers can request manual review and provide evidence to contest flags
-4. **Admin decision**: The platform owner can confirm events as scams after investigation
+4. **Admin decision**: The platform owner can confirm events as scams after investigation, with a 30-day window for confirmation

 ```solidity
 function requestManualReview(uint256 _eventId, string calldata _explanation) external